That’s the total number of Same Day ACH payments processed in 2017.

 And customers aren’t the only ones who reap benefits from ACH.

-- It minimizes the scope of payment failures (it’s only cards that expire).
+- It minimizes the scope of electronic payment failures (it’s only cards that expire).
 Every year, about $40 billion is lost because of online transactions getting blocked for unwarranted red flags.
 And it inadvertently leads to a negative customer experience.
-And around 31% of them blame the merchant when their credit card is declined (head here for a massive resource of credit card processing facts, statistics, and trends).
+And around 31% of them blame the merchant when their credit card processing is declined (head here for a massive resource of credit card processing facts, statistics, and trends).

 - It’s easy on the pocket.
 While third-party ACH processors will charge flat rates of anywhere $1 or 1% per transaction.
 Comparing credit card payments, where it typically costs about 3% + 20p per transaction (in addition to a monthly fee) for a merchant account, ACH payments are far more economical.